 To facilitate the separation, the Company and Refinitiv agreed to provide certain operational services to each other, including technology and administrative services, for a specified multi-year period.
 Additionally, the Company and Refinitiv extended property leases to each other, including the 3 Times Square property in New York, New York, which the Company leases from Refinitiv.
-For the years ended December 31, 2020 and 2019, the Company recorded the following amounts as expense or contra-expense, as applicable, related to these transactions:
+For the years ended December 31, 2020 and 2019, the Company recorded the following amounts as expense or contraexpense, as applicable, related to these transactions:

-Provided Thomson Reuters Contra-expo to Refinitiv Provided by Refinitiv to Thomson Reuters (Expense)
+Provided by Thomson Reuters to Refinitiv Contra-expense Provided by Refinitiv to Thomson Reuters (Expense)

 Year ended De cember 31, Year ended December 31,

 2020 2019 2020 2019

 Transitional services 8 26 (15) (52)

 Properties leased 23 39 (13) (34)